Ovid/moosex-extended/README.md

 they ran at compile-time instead of runtime, making them look a touch more like native functions.
 My various attempts at solving this have failed, but I confess I didn't try too hard.

+# NOTES

+There are a few things you might be interested to knwo about this module when evaluating it.

+Most of this is written with bog-standard [Moose](https://metacpan.org/pod/Moose), so there's nothing terribly weird inside.
+Howvever, there are a couple of modules which stand out.

+We do not need `__PACKAGE__->meta->make_immutable` because we use [B::Hooks::AtRuntime](https://metacpan.org/pod/B%3A%3AHooks%3A%3AAtRuntime)'s
+`after_runtime` function to set it.

+We do not need a true value at the end of a module because we use [true](https://metacpan.org/pod/true).

 # SEE ALSO